pymupdf/PyMuPDF/docs/textpage.rst

       :rtype: dict

-   .. method:: search(string, hit_max = 16, quads = False)
+   .. method:: search(needle, quads=False)

+      *(Changed in v1.18.2)*

       Search for *string* and return a list of found locations.

-      :arg str string: the string to search for.
-Upper / lower cases will all match.
+      :arg str needle: the string to search for.
+Upper and lower cases will all match.
-      :arg int hit_max: maximum number of returned hits (default 16).
       :arg bool quads: return quadrilaterals instead of rectangles.
       :rtype: list
-      :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found *string* occurrence.
+      :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found *needle* occurrence.
 The search string may contain spaces, it may therefore happen, that its parts are located on different lines.
-In this case, more than one rectangle (resp. quadrilateral) are returned.
-The method does **not support hyphenation**, so it will not find "meth-od" when searching for "method".
+In this case, more than one rectangle (resp. quadrilateral) are returned. **(Changed in v1.18.2)** The method **now supports hyphenation**, so it will find "method" even if it was hyphenated in two parts "meth-" and "od" across two lines.
+The rectangles will exclude the hyphen in this case.

+      .. note:: **Overview of changes in v1.18.2:**

+        1. The ``hit_max`` parameter has been removed: all hits are always returned.
+        2. The ``rect`` parameter of the :ref:`TextPage` is now respected: only text inside this area is examined.
+Only characters with fully contained bboxes are considered.
+        3. Words hyphenated at the end of a line are now found.

-      Example: If the search for string "pymupdf" contains a hit like shown, then the corresponding entry will either be the blue rectangle, or, if *quads* was specified, *Quad(ul, ur, ll, lr)*.
+      Example Quad versus Rect: when searching for needle "pymupdf", then the corresponding entry will either be the blue rectangle, or, if *quads* was specified, *Quad(ul, ur, ll, lr)*.

       .. image:: images/img-quads.jpg

+   .. attribute:: rect

+      The rectangle associated with the text page.
+This either equals the rectangle of the creating page or the ``clip`` parameter of :meth:`Page.getTextPage`.

 .. _textpagedict: